EliasNajjar/CatHacks-XI-Bright-Feed/README.md

 joblib
 nltk

-In the cloned folder, open CathacksBackup->FrontEnd and run intro.html
+To run, start the node_index.js in CathacksBackup, then go to CathacksBackup->FrontEnd and run intro.html